-Since I market a blogger outreach tool for my company, the influencers that I’ve targeted are PR and marketing blogs that emphasize content and influencer marketing.
+Since I market a blogger outreach tool for my company, the social media influencers I target are PR and marketing bloggers who focus on content and influencer marketing.
 Followers of these blogs usually are PR professionals and marketers who want to keep up with the latest technology and trends in their field.

 Thus, hopefully, they find my company relevant when a blogger they follow recommends it.
 However, had I gone after bloggers who write about finance, even though a particular blogger might like my software, their audience most likely wouldn’t care.

-Context: Again, an influencer differs for every brand because, first and foremost, they are a contextual fit.
+Context: Is your social media influencer a contextual fit?
 This is the most important characteristic when targeting the right influencers for your brand.
 For example, Justin Bieber is known as one of the most “influential” social media users with his 37+ million followers.
-Would his tweet about your software really bring in sales tough?
+Would his tweet about your software really bring in sales, though?
 Probably not, because the target audience for tech software and Justin’s target audience aren’t the same; his endorsement isn’t really relevant.

 Reach: In addition to wanting an influencer from your field, you also want them to have reach.
-This is so they can share their awesome content or positive recommendation of your brand or product in a manner that actually will be consumed.
+This is so they can share their awesome content or positive recommendation of your brand with as many of the right people as possible.
 If your online business sold clothes for “tweens,” then maybe a mention to 37 million girls from Justin Bieber wouldn’t be so bad after all.

 Actionability: This is the influencer’s ability to cause their audience to take action.
 This characteristic comes naturally when you target individuals that are in contextual alignment with your brand and have a far enough reach.